tingweichien/Dragonfly_Web_Crawler/docs/Notes/Note.md

 2. The ```.gitignore``` will ignore the ```Craw_data_clean``` after merging , so I am not able to merge them together

-    (1) Therefore I reset the current commit, delete the content in the gitigore and recommit again
+    (1) Therefore I reset the current commit, delete the content in the gitignore and recommit again

     (2) The following step shows how to do that, but one problem is that I wil not able to merge then after reset, it will do a new commit instead.